-Students can elect to enroll in either EDUC1050 The Educational Conversation (Philosophy II Core) or EDUC1030 Child Growth and Development (Social Science Core) in the fall.
-In the Spring, students will enroll in EDUC1031 Family, School and Society (Social Science and Cultural Diversity) or EDUC1051 Reimagining School and Society (Social Science and Cultural Diversity).
+Students can elect to enroll in either FORM1050 The Educational Conversation (Philosophy II Core) or EDUC1030 Child Development (Social Science Core) in the fall.
+In the spring, students should enroll in EDUC1031 Family, School, and Society (Social Science and Cultural Diversity) or FORM1051 Reimagining School and Society (Social Science and Cultural Diversity).
 Students may also elect to begin the sequence for the desired second major.
-In particular, students declaring a major in Mathematics, the Sciences or Foreign Language should strongly consider beginning those majors in the first year.
-Students may prepare to teach in the following disciplines: biology, chemistry, English, environmental geoscience, history, mathematics, Spanish, French, physics.
+In particular, students declaring a major in mathematics or the sciences should strongly consider beginning those majors in the first year.
+Students may prepare to teach in the following disciplines: biology, chemistry, English, environmental geoscience, history, mathematics, physics.

 Students pursuing these majors should follow the requirements set by the specific Department in the Morrissey College section of this workbook.
 NB: The requirements for either English or history majors, with a Secondary Education major, are slightly different from those for non-Secondary Education English and history majors.